-If your test result shows you have a higher chance of having a baby or babies with one of the conditions screened for (that is, a chance of 1 in 2 or 1 in 150), you will be offered an appointment with a midwife or hospital doctor (obstetrician).
+If your test result shows you have a higher chance of having a baby or babies with one of the conditions screened for (that is, a chance of 1 in 2 to 1 in 150), you will be offered an appointment with a midwife or hospital doctor (obstetrician).
 They will explain your test result to you in detail, including your individual chance, and you can discuss whether or not you want to have a more accurate screening test called a non-invasive prenatal test (NIPT), or an invasive procedure (CVS or amniocentesis), which will give you a definite result but has a small risk of miscarriage.
 You may face some difficult decisions after an invasive procedure that you need to be aware of beforehand.
 Remember that the lower the number, the higher the chance.
 So, for example, 1 in 80 is a higher chance of your baby having Down's syndrome than 1 in 140.

-NIPT tests are not available in Wales in twin pregnancies.
-Between 2% and 4% of women (that is, between two and four in 100) who have the combined or quadruple screening tests have a result which shows they have a higher chance of having a baby with one of these syndromes.
+Between 2% and 4% of women (that is, between two and four in 100) who have the combined or quadruple screening tests have a result which shows they have a higher chance of having a baby with one of these conditions.